-It was given to me for two reasons- One, I have a problem with my feet- plantar faciitis.
-And, two, I have diffuculty with my son.
+It was given to me for two reasons- One, I have a problem with my feet- plantar fasciitis.
+And, two, I have difficulty with my son.
 He’s 15.
 Enough said.

-My feet are hyper mobile, so they turn in, or pronate, which makes the arches fall.
-So the goal of my asana- physical practice- is to stabalize and strengthen my feet.
+My feet are hypermobile, so they turn in, or pronate, which makes the arches fall.
+So the goal of my asana- physical practice- is to stabilize and strengthen my feet.

 So yesterday, life reminded me of a board that pretty much thumps me every day, I just got used to it.

 Well, is it karma?
-Me and his father split, and I get the brunt of my son’s anger.
-So ya, I understand he needs to be angry at someone, I’m close at hand, I have to be the tough one, and his dad gets to be the good guy ’cause he only sees him on week-ends.
+I and his father split, and I get the brunt of my son’s anger.
+So ya, I understand he needs to be angry at someone, I’m close at hand, I have to be the tough one, and his dad gets to be the good guy ’cause he only sees him on weekends.

 Lately though, I started to admit, it’s hard, I love him to pieces, and he pushes all my buttons.
 It’s hard.